richardbergquist/realme-azure-b2c-integration/Sample-Saml-Assert-Response.md

 ## The Federated Identity Tag (FIT)

-Note that the identity payload is returned back as a SAML attribute called
+Note that the identity payload is returned back as a SAML attribute called:

 `urn:nzl:govt:ict:stds:authn:attribute:igovt:IVS:FIT`

 ## The Identity Payload

-Note that the identity payload is returned back as a SAML attribute called
+Note that the identity payload is returned back as a SAML attribute called:

 `urn:nzl:govt:ict:stds:authn:safeb64:attribute:igovt:IVS:Assertion:JSON:Identity`